Can GitHub Issues Help in App Review Classifications?: Experiment Design and Implications

-The auxiliary dataset consists of processed issues that differ slightly from user reviews in their expressions and do not include all types of them (e.g., lack of some cases in the other class).
-Therefore, we consider the volume of the auxiliary dataset smaller than the volume of the primary dataset to avoid biasing the trained model to it.
-We train ten models in which their volume ratio, the ratio of the volume of the auxiliary dataset to the volume of the primary dataset, is varied from 0 to 1 with 0.1 steps.
-We analyze obtained results and investigate how increasing the volume ratio improves model performance.
 Tables \ref{table:RQ3_Bug} and \ref{table:RQ3_Feature} detail the results of ten models trained on datasets augmented by different volumes of auxiliary dataset for bug reports and feature requests, respectively.
 Bold numbers represent the maximum value of each column.
 On average, recall scores of all augmented models increase from 2.5 to 11 in the bug report and 2.2 to 9.5 in the feature request.
 We often observe a slight decrease of F1-score in augmented models, which we discussed in RQ2.
 This reduction can be significant in some volume ratios.
 For example, in the bug report, the volume ratio of 0.9 obtained an F1-score of 62.5, with a 4.5 difference compared to the baseline.
-Overall, our results show that augmenting labeled reviews with any volume ratio cannot improve performance.